houseoflegend/happytogether/README.md

 Happy Together
 ==============

+Happy Together is an experiment in making gadgets play nice.
+This prototype allows you to tap music from iPhone to Mac.

+Interaction: Josh Clark (@globalmoxie
+Code: Larry Legend (@larrylegend)

 Requirements:

 - Be registered with Apple's iOS Developer Program (in order to install the app on your device)